Sam123ben/automated-provisioning-scripts/README.md

 # vibrato-code-test

 This repository is created to help team to provision a docker container inside a vagrant image.
 This will create a new docker image with Centos flavour of Linux along with Jenkins and Ansible Tower installed.
+To ease up the setup, I have a shell script that will create the docker image and will run the container to start the Jenkins process.

+NOTE: The whole automation is done under a non-proxy network, but if you are under a proxy please do add appropriate proxy       details in your Vagrantfile, Dockerfile, and Ansible vars file and in shell script to have a successful build of           the Jenkins image.

 Below images could be built: